 The William and Mary Career Center adheres to the NACE policy, which states that serving alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activity, including all information sessions, should be alcohol-free.

 Corporate Activities and Solicitation

 The College of William and Mary appreciates and welcomes the relationships that different College constituents have with corporations and governmental and non-profit organizations.
 Specifically, the Career Center seeks to build upon existing relationships and to work with new employers to facilitate their hiring of William and Mary students.
 To enable these interactions, the Career Center plans and executes many events throughout the year aimed at increasing student awareness of these organizations and giving employers access to the William and Mary student population.
 Such events include the Fall and Spring Career Fair, information sessions and on-campus interviews.
-It is imperative that organizations work with the Career to plan such events to maximize the exposure they receive through appropriate advertising and avoidance of conflicting events.
+It is imperative that organizations work with the Career Center to plan such events to maximize the exposure they receive through appropriate advertising and avoidance of conflicting events.

 As William and Mary prohibits any commercial selling or solicitation on campus that is not sponsored or sanctioned by the College, the Career Center requests that organizations do not utilize student groups or student contacts to facilitate such commercial endeavors.
 This would include utilizing tables in the Sadler or Campus Center to sell goods or services to solicit the student population through the use of handouts or giveaways.